Do Welders Need FR Shirts? A Hot Work Safety Guide

 FR shirts and welding shirts are often discussed together, but they are not always the same.

 “Welding shirts” is a broad category.
 A welding shirt may have long sleeves, durable fabric, reinforced stitching, snap fronts, or pocket flaps.
-Some welding shirts are flame-resistant.
-Others may simply be heavier cotton work shirts intended for lighter welding tasks.
+Some welding shirts are flame-resistant, while others may simply be heavier cotton work shirts intended for lighter welding tasks.

-FR shirts are more specific.
-They focus on flame-resistant performance.
-A welding shirt may be suitable for light spark exposure, but when the job involves higher heat, open flame, potential flash fire, or frequent hot metal spatter, an FR shirt is usually the safer and more defensible choice.
+FR shirts are more specific because they focus on flame-resistant performance.
+A welding shirt may be suitable for light spark exposure, but when the job involves higher heat, open flame, potential flash fire, overhead welding, or frequent hot metal spatter, an FR shirt is usually the safer and more defensible choice.

 This difference matters for business buyers.
 If a purchasing team only searches for “welding shirts,” they may find shirts that look appropriate but do not provide the flame-resistant performance required for the workplace hazard.
 If a site requires flame-resistant clothing, buyers should review the garment label, fabric details, care instructions, and applicable safety requirements before use.